brewston/Jarvis-clock/README.md

 # The-Ball-XiaoZhi

-Fork of BigBobbaa' Xiaozhi ball code
+Fork of BigBobba's Xiaozhi ball code

 1  - Added battery code from realdeco's repo
 2  - Made the clocks (analog & digital) jarvis like